⏱ 5 min read

 Maria Kennedy is the History Department Chair at Ewing Marion Kauffman School.
 She teaches two blocks of AP U.S. History and spends the rest of the day coaching teachers, developing curricula and attending administrative meetings.

 Want to be the teacher who changes students' lives?
-Take our quiz to get started.
+Get started by chatting with a career expert.
 Or check out more Pride Month articles here.

 Embrace your 'authentic self'

 When asked what her relationship to the LGBTQIA+ community is, Maria responds with a touching story about how she met her wife at Centre College in Kentucky:

 We were paired together as freshman-year roommates.
 She’s a teacher, too, and it’s been so beautiful to be on this journey with her.
 We’ve been together over 10 years.

 While Maria and Lis met in Kentucky, they now call Kansas City home.
 And Maria isn’t sad about that: “I’m very comfortable here being who I am,” especially given the passage of Obergefell v.
 Hodges in 2015.
 “I remember that day—it was a Friday—and we went down to Westport to get dinner.
 We had these matching shirts that said ‘Legalize Gay’ on them from back when Prop 8 was going on in California.”